edubart/nelua-lang/docs/pages/overview.md

 ### Implicit type conversion

-Some types can be implicit converted, for example any arithmetic type can be converted to any other arithmetic type:
+Some types can be implicitly converted.
+For example, any arithmetic type can be converted to any other arithmetic type:

 ```nelua